 Skrewdriver was originally an apolitical punk rock band that upon their second release took a turn into white power skinhead centered music.
 They formed in Poulton-le-Fylde, England in 1976 by singer-songwriter and guitarist Ian Stuart Donaldson.
 They became one of the first nationalist rock bands, playing a leading role in the third position rock against communism (rac) movement.
 Ian's death in September 1993 ended the group.

 Ian Stuart Donaldson, formerly of The Rolling Stones cover band Tumbling Dice, formed Skrewdriver after seeing the Sex Pistols in Manchester.
 Skrewdriver at first had a punk appearance, but they changed their image into a skinhead look in 1977.
 They also temporarily had a rocker/biker look, around the time they released the EP Built Up Knocked Down.
 In 1978, Donaldson moved to Salford, where he recruited guitarist Glenn Jones and drummer Martin Smith.
 This lineup toured extensively, but many venues were reluctant to book the band because of their reputation as a violent skinhead band attracting audience fights.

 Performing largely for a skinhead fan-base, the first versions of the band released one album and two singles on the Chiswick label.
 This version of the band split up in January 1979 after a concert in Warrington, but Donaldson resurrected the name Skrewdriver in 1982 using new musicians.
-Several past individuals associated with the group, many of them politically left-wing or centrist, have condemned the latter far right incarnation.
+Several past individuals associated with the group, many of them politically left-wing or centrist, have condemned the latter third position incarnation.

 =>Band Musicians And More History